mudiagaagbroko/soc-threat-detection-splunk/README.md

 - Privilege Escalation to Root
 - Backdoor User Creation (Persistence)

-Authentication logs (`/var/log/auth.log`) were ingested into Splunk and analysed to investigate the full attack chain.
+The Linux authentication logs (`/var/log/auth.log`) were ingested into Splunk and analysed to investigate the full attack chain.

 ---